 All students pursuing the Food and Nutrition Graduate Certificate would have the option to continue their studies to complete a Master's degree.
 All courses completed with a B average, in pursuit of the Graduate Certificate, would count toward the Masters in Food and Nutrition.

-Students must have appropriate academic backgrounds (e.g., human nutrition, anatomy and physiology, and biochemistry) or professional experiences to meet the graduate course prerequisites.
+Students must have appropriate academic backgrounds (e.g., human nutrition, human anatomy and physiology, and biochemistry) or professional experiences to meet the graduate course prerequisites.

 - Apply online to the Graduate College and pay the application fee at https://gradapply.bgsu.edu/apply/

 - Scanned copies of official or unofficial transcripts from each degree granting institution.
-Upon admission, final official transcripts from each degree granting institution must be submitted. (minimum 3.0 GPA)
+Upon admission, final official transcripts from each degree granting institution must be submitted. (desired minimum 3.0 GPA)